payvint/skale-deterministic-deployment-proxy/README.md

-## TODO: UPDATE

-# Right now possible to deploy via Remix

-# Deterministic Deployment Proxy
+# SKALE Deterministic Deployment Proxy
-This is a proxy contract that can be deployed to any SKALE chain at the same address, and can then in turn deploy any contract at a deterministic location using CREATE2.
-To use, first deploy the contract using the Steps below, then submit a transaction `to` the address specified in `0x647a4a371397dfca08829ef628641d7330bb0f07` (or grab last known good from bottom of readme).
+This is a proxy contract that can be deployed to any SKALE chain at the same address, and can then in turn deploy any contract by whitelisted(in ConfigController) deployers at a deterministic location using CREATE2.
+To use, first deploy the contract using the "Steps" below, then submit a transaction `to` the address specified in `0x647a4a371397dfca08829ef628641d7330bb0f07` (or grab last known good from bottom of readme).
 The data should be the 32 byte 'salt' followed by your init code.

 ## Steps
 1. Whitelist deployer address (`0xc61b4ff243a7556729a0f081b4389adf19bfe74b`) a DEPLOYER_ROLE on SKALE chain